azsk/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

     "Controls": [
         {
         // The following parameters can be taken from the FeatureName.json directly as there will no change in them for the scope of this scenario.
-        "ControlID": "Azure_Subscription_AuthZ_Remove_Management_Certs",
+        "ControlID": "Azure_Subscription_AuthZ_Limit_ClassicAdmin_Count",
-        "Id": "SubscriptionCore170",
+        "Id": "SubscriptionCore160",
         "Automated": "Yes",
         // Note that below we update the Display Name value to the one required according to the org's policy.
-        "DisplayName": "Management certificates are classic methods for automation on Azure subscription but are risky because the hygiene tends to be laxed and can easily be compromised.", "MethodName": "", // This will be empty since the Control is ASC assessment based "Enabled": true
-        }
+        "DisplayName": "Limit access per subscription to 2 or less classic administrators", "MethodName": "CheckCoAdminCount", //  Represents the Control method that is responsible to evaluate this control.
+It should be present inside the feature SVT associated with this control.
+        "Enabled": true,
+        "ControlSettings": {
+        "NoOfClassicAdminsLimit": 1
+      } // Settings specific to the control to be provided for the scan }
     ]
     ```